 4. Fashion a pop top bracelet.

-Aluminum beverage pop tops become wearable jewelry, thanks to some ribbon ninja work and the creative minds at Recycle Rally.
+Aluminum beverage pop tops become wearable jewelry, thanks to some ribbon ninja work.
 Put this video onto your interactive whiteboard to give your students the full 411 and then get crafting.

 5. Chime the wind.